Lcore17/NLPProjectAReviewSummarizer/README.md

 - Adaptation for multilingual and diverse datasets
 - Integration of more advanced ensemble techniques
 - Exploration of domain-specific fine-tuning for specialized applications

 ---

-## 📚 Acknowledgements
-We would like to express our sincere gratitude to:
-- 📖 **Theory Faculty:** Dhiraj Amin, Sharvari Govilkar
-- 💻 **Lab Faculty:** Dhiraj Amin, Neha Ashok, Shubhangi Chavan
-- 🎓 **Pillai College of Engineering** for their continuous support and resources.

----